wso2/docs-open-banking/en/docs/develop/custom-dcr-validator.md

 ````

 ??? tip "Click here to see how to write validations:"
-    You have two options to write your validations:

-    - Option 1:

-        If you are using Hibernate Validator, extend `DefaultRegistrationValidatorImpl` and `validatePost` method
+    - Extend the `DefaultRegistrationValidatorImpl` class to validate `RegistrationRequest` according to your
+    specification requirements.
+Given below is the `ExtendedRegistrationValidatiorImpl` class that is extended from
+      `DefaultRegistrationValidatorImpl`.
-        according to your requirements.
-For example, the `ExtendedRegistrationValidatiorImpl` class given below is
+    - Then extend the `RegistrationRequest`.
+For exmple, the `ExtendedRegistrationRequest` class below is extended
-        extended from the `DefaultRegistrationValidatorImpl`.
+    from `RegistrationRequest`.

-    - Option 2:

-        If you are using the getter methods, extend the `ExtendedRegistrationRequest` class and perform the validations
-        inside the validatePost method.
+    - Use the `validatePost` method in `ExtendedRegistrationValidatiorImpl` class to validate
+    `ExtendedRegistrationRequest`.

     For example,
     ```` java
     public class ExtendedRegistrationValidatiorImpl extends DefaultRegistrationValidatorImpl {